tc39/proposal-static-class-features/README.md

 ### Semantics

 The class has an own private field, similar to private instance fields.
 This field is not installed on subclasses, and the initializer is only ever evaluated once.
-As with static public fields, the initializer is evaluated after the TDZ has ended.
+As with static public fields, the initializer is evaluated in a scope where the binding of the class is available--unlike in computed property names, the class can be referred to from inside initializers without leading to a ReferenceError.

 ### Use case